Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • What is the Salkantay trek?

-The Salkantay Trek is often the less popular trail, with more wildlife, breathtaking mountains, and cloudscape vistas.
-This trek is a popular alternative to the Inca Trail to Machu Picchu.
-It is longer and more challenging than the Inca Trail, but it offers stunning scenery and a more authentic experience of the Peruvian Andes.
+The Salkantay Trek is often the less popular trail but the second in demand.
+It offers more wildlife, breathtaking mountains, and cloudscape vistas.
+This trek is a great alternative to the Inca Trail to Machu Picchu.
+It is longer and more challenging than the Inca Trail, but it offers spectacular scenery and a more authentic experience of the Peruvian Andes.

 Hiking Distance

-These hikes might have different lengths depending on the itinerary and route.
-You shouldn't be surprised if some websites have a different number of kilometers than others do.
+These two hikes have different lengths depending on the itinerary and route.
+You shouldn't be surprised if some websites have a different number of kilometers than others.

 • How long is the Inca Trail?